 In addition to monitoring how employees spend their day, keystroke logging software can affect other parts of a business’s operations.
 When implemented properly, a keylogger can help you streamline your business processes by collecting data on current inefficiencies and identifying pain points that drag down employee engagement.

 According to Dharmapuri, some companies do this by subverting the covert nature of keylogging.
 By letting employees know they’re being monitored, you can encourage them to become better, more productive workers.

 “Some businesses opt to emphasize the fact that they’re being monitored, which can have a boosting effect on employee performance,” Dharmapuri said.
 “You can even go so far as to attach a reward system to it, using positive reinforcement to reward employees.”

-“All monitoring software policies should be clearly defined, explicitly outlined, and properly documented, with a written acknowledgment by the employee,” Reischer said.
+“All monitoring software policies should be clearly defined, explicitly outlined and properly documented, with a written acknowledgment by the employee,” Reischer said.
 “All employees should sign off on a written policy that clarifies that there is no expectation of privacy whenever using company property.
 The policy should also clearly state that there is no monitoring unrelated to work performance.”

-One of the biggest sticking points for privacy advocates and most employees working under the electric eye of a keylogger is that it’s indiscriminate.
+While keyloggers can benefit a business, there are inherent risks with employee monitoring, depending on how you use such technology.
+One of the most significant sticking points for privacy advocates and most employees working under the electric eye of a keylogger is that it’s indiscriminate.
 Built specifically to capture everything, keyloggers are “risky,” according to Hubstaff CEO and co-founder Jared Brown.